M2000Interpreter/Environment/utf8/neomsgbox.frm.utf8.txt

 Else
 If command2.Visible Then
-    If Not gList2.DoubleClickArea(X, y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor) Then
+    If Not gList2.DoubleClickArea(X, Y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor) Then
         command2.SetFocus
     Else
         AskResponse$ = AskCancel$